 The WIPs will guide local and state Bay restoration efforts through the next decade and beyond.
 The Bay jurisdictions will use their two-year milestones to track and assess progress toward completing the restoration actions in their WIPs.

-On June 16, 2014, representatives from each of the watershed's six states signed the Chesapeake Bay Watershed Agreement, a new agreement to create a healthy Bay by accelerating restoration and aligning federal directives with state and local goals.
+On June 16, 2014, representatives from each of the watershed's six states signed the Chesapeake Bay Watershed Agreement, a new accord to create a healthy Bay by accelerating restoration and aligning federal directives with state and local goals.
 Input from citizens, academic institutions, local governments and other stakeholders helped draft an inclusive, goal-oriented document that addresses current and emerging environmental concerns.
 This agreement guides the work of the Chesapeake Bay Program and its science-based goals help partners track the health of the Chesapeake Bay.

-This landmark agreement contains interrelated 10 goals that work toward advancing the restoration and protection of the Bay, its tributaries and the lands that surround them.
+This landmark agreement contains ten interrelated goals that work toward advancing the restoration and protection of the Bay, its tributaries and the lands that surround them.
 Improvements in water quality can mean healthier fish and shellfish; the conservation of land can mean more habitat for wildlife; and a boost in environmental literacy can mean a rise in stewards of the Bay’s resources.
 Our environment is a system, and these goals support public health and the health of the watershed as a whole.